Las Vegas’ Riley Herbst named to NASCAR Next list again

 “But you’ve still got to perform.”

-The descendant of Las Vegas’ famous off-road racing Herbst family has done a nice job so far in that department.
-Driving for NASCAR team owner and former Super Bowl-winning coach Joe Gibbs, he was named Rookie of the Year in the ARCA Series last season and won on the big track at Pocono, Pennsylvania, on NASCAR weekend.
+The descendant of Las Vegas’ famous off-road racing Herbst family has done a nice job in that department.
+Driving for NASCAR team owner Joe Gibbs, he was named Rookie of the Year in the ARCA Series last season and won on the big track at Pocono, Pennsylvania, on NASCAR weekend.

 After four races, he’s third in 2018 ARCA points.